klebgenomics/Kleborate/docs/source/kpsc_modules.rst

 -m klebsiella__peg-344

-This module checksfor presence/absence of *peg-344* gene by aligning the genomes against NTUH-K2044 peg-344 reference sequence (protein BAH65947.1)
+This module checks for presence/absence of *peg-344* gene by aligning the genomes against *NTUH-K2044* reference sequence (protein BAH65947.1)

 Parameters
 ++++++++++